Staff

 Caitlin DeLong

-Caitlin Delong received her M.A. in Theatre from Regent University in 2023, and a B.A. in Theatre Studies with a minor in Arts Administration from Susquehanna University in 2019.
-Following graduation in 2019, she moved to New York City to train at the Broadway Dance Center with a focus in Theatre Dance.
-While there, she worked alongside Broadway choreographers and industry professionals.
+Caitlin DeLong received her B.A. in Theatre Studies with a minor in Arts Administration from Susquehanna University in 2019 and her M.A. in Theatre from Regent University in 2023.
+Following her Bachelor's in 2019, she moved to New York City to train at the Broadway Dance Center with a focus in Theatre.
+While there, she trained alongside Broadway choreographers and industry professionals.
 She has professional experience in directing, choreography, acting techniques, stage management, patron services management, theatre marketing, and now, education.
-She is certified to teach Drama for grades 6-12 and began her journey at Governor Thomas Johnson High School in 2020 where she has now served as the Assistant Director for TJ Stage and co-advisor for the Patriettes Dance Team for two years.
-A Frederick native, Caitlin enjoys traveling, hiking, eating good food, and spending time with her family.
+She is certified to teach Drama 6-12 and began her journey at Governor Thomas Johnson High School in 2020 where she has served as the Choreographer, Assistant Director, and Lighting Designer for TJ Stage and a co-advisor for the Patriettes Dance Team.
+A Frederick native, Caitlin enjoys traveling, hiking, eating good food, and spending time with her family and puppy, Koda.

 Marc Musser